(As remembered some 40 odd years later)

 She was one of the no nonsense type of landladies and she marched up to us.

 “Now then,” she asked sternly, “what’s all the noise about?”
-Then she sniffed as she eyed the blue cloud hovering over the bar.
-“And who’s been burning paper up here?”
+Then she sniffed as she eyed the burnt matches and the blue cloud hovering over the bar.
+“And who’s been burning things up here?”
 Mick owned up immediately and we were ordered to finish our drinks and get out of the pub.
 We did this and lurched unsteadily along the pavement behind the City Hall in the direction of the next available pub still in heated debate about the money owed.
-My temper got the better of me in the end and I grabbed Mick by the lapels of his coat and banged him up against the big wooden rear doors several times emphasising that I wanted my money in physical form with each thrust into them.
+My temper got the better of me in the end and I grabbed Mick by the lapels of his coat and banged him up against the big wooden rear doors several times physically emphasising that I wanted my money repaid in coin of the realm with each thrust into them.
 In retrospect I suppose it might also have been the fact that the decision had been taken for me by Mick and his unwavering implacable refusal to shift his point of view that got my blood up.
 Things certainly were not helped by Mick guffawing his very distinct and loud laugh as we swayed back and forth and he met the wooden doors each time with a thump.
 During a lull in the proceedings Mick looked at me and said.

 “Look if you’re going to hit me, then hit me.”